sungwoncho/match-bracket/README.md

 }
 ```

-`line` is the line number in which the bracket appears. `cursor` denotes the
+`line` is the line number in which the bracket appears. `cursor` denotes order
-number of character in the line after which the bracket appears.
+in which the bracket appears in the line.
+Most IDEs display this.

 ## License